 The Tarrant County Small Business Assistance Grant Program has been established by the Tarrant County Commissioners Court to utilize $30 million in CARES Act funding to provide grants to Tarrant County small businesses who have been financially impacted by the COVID-19 public health emergency.
 The dollar amount of individual grants will be determined by the information provided, the number of eligible grant applications received and the funding pool available, with no individual grant being more than $10,000.

-Grant funding is limited to businesses who meet certain criteria,
+Grant funding is limited to businesses who meet certain criteria, including:

 • A small business with 25 or less employees